-Section 23-7.1 of the Code of Virginia provide that free tuition for State-supported institution be granted to children of: (1) deceased or permanently disabled veterans of the armed forces, (2) prisoners of war or persons missing in action or (3) persons who have been killed in the lin of duty while employed or serving as a law erforcement officer, a fire fighter, or a member of rescue squad.
-To be eligible for such aid, the student must be between the ages of 16 and 25, and the parent must have met certain State residence requirements.
+Section 23-7.1 of the Code of Virginia provides that free tuition for State-supported institutions be granted to children of: (1) deceased or permanently disabled veterans of the armed forces, or (2) prisoners of war or persons missing in action; or (3) persons who have been killed in the line of duty while employed or serving as a law enforcement officer, a fire fighter, or a member of a rescue squad.
+To be eligible for such aid, the student must be between the ages of 16 and 25, and the parent must have met certain State residency requirements.

-If you are eligible for the waiver of tuition an required fees under items (1) or (2) above, yo must present a letter of certification from the Stat Division of War Veterans' Claims to the Vice President of Financial and Administrative Service before tuition can be waived.
-Requests for applications should be directed to the Director, Division of War Veterans' Claims, Commonwealth of Virginia, 210 Franklin Road, S.W., Roanoke, VA 24011.
+If you are eligible for the waiver of tuition and required fees under items (1) or (2) above, you must present a letter of certification from the State Division of War Veterans' Claims to the DCC Business Office before tuition can be waived.
+Requests for applications should be directed to the Director, Division of War Veterans' Claims, Commonwealth of Virginia, 210 Franklin Road, S.W., Roanoke, VA, 24011.
 If possible, applications should be submitted at least four months before the expected date of matriculation.

-If you are eligible for the tuition waiver unde item (3) above, you must provide certification from the chief administrative officer of the law enforcement agency or the State Fire Marshal that the deceased parent was employed or serving as a law enforcement officer or fire fighter of a member of a rescue squad and was killed in the line of duty.
+If you are eligible for the tuition waiver under item (3) above, you must provide certification from the chief administrative officer of the law enforcement agency or the State Fire Marshall that the deceased parent was employed or serving as a law enforcement officer or fire fighter or a member of a rescue squad and was killed in the line of duty.
 This certification must be submitted to the Business Office/Cashier so that a determination can be made on the request for free tuition and required fees.